-- (iii) Definitions.
-For purposes of this Section 3.3(i), the following definitions shall apply: - (1) "Affiliate" shall mean, with respect to any holder of shares of Preferred Stock, (i) any person, entity or firm which, directly or indirectly, controls, is controlled by or is under common control with such holder, (ii) any entity of which such holder is a partner or member, (iii) any partner, officer, director, member or employee of such holder, (iv) any partner, officer, director, member or employee of an Affiliate of such holder and (v) any venture capital fund now or hereafter existing (x) of which such holder is a partner or member, (y) which is controlled by or under common control with one or more general partners of such holder, or (z) shares the same management company with such holder. - (2) "Offered Securities" shall mean the equity securities, or debt securities convertible (whether directly or indirectly) into equity securities, of the Corporation set aside by the Board of Directors of the Corporation for purchase by holders of outstanding shares of Preferred Stock in connection with a Qualified Financing, and offered to such holders. - (3) "Pro Rata Amount" shall mean, with respect to any holder of Preferred Stock, the lesser of (a) a number of Offered Securities calculated by multiplying the aggregate number of Offered Securities by a fraction, the numerator of which is equal to the number of shares of Common Stock issuable upon conversion of all shares of Preferred Stock (i) then owned by such holder and (ii) issuable to such holder upon exercise of any warrants to purchase shares of Preferred Stock then owned by such holder, and the denominator of which is equal to the aggregate number of shares of Common Stock issuable upon conversion of all shares of Preferred Stock (i) then owned by all holders of Preferred Stock and (ii) issuable to all holders of Preferred Stock upon exercise of any warrants to purchase shares of Preferred Stock then owned by all such holders, or (b) the maximum number of Offered Securities that such holder is permitted by the Corporation to purchase in such Qualified Financing, after giving effect to any cutbacks or limitations established by the Board of Directors and applied on a pro rata basis to all holders of Preferred Stock.
+(iii) Definitions.
+For purposes of this Section 3.3(i), the following definitions shall apply:

+(1) "Affiliate" shall mean, with respect to any holder of shares of Preferred Stock, (i) any person, entity or firm which, directly or indirectly, controls, is controlled by or is under common control with such holder, (ii) any entity of which such holder is a partner or member, (iii) any partner, officer, director, member or employee of such holder, (iv) any partner, officer, director, member or employee of such holder, (iv) any partner, officer, director, member or employee of such holder, (iv) any partner, officer is a partner or member, (y) which is controlled by or under common control with one or more general partners of such holder, or (z) shares the same management company with such holder.

+(2) "Offered Securities" shall mean the equity securities, or debt securities convertible (whether directly or indirectly) into equity securities, of the Corporation set aside by the Board of Directors of the Corporation for purchase by holders of outstanding shares of Preferred Stock in connection with a Qualified Financing, and offered to such holders.

+(3) "Pro Rata Amount" shall mean, with respect to any holder of Preferred Stock, the lesser of (a) a number of Offered Securities calculated by multiplying the aggregate number of Offered Securities by a fraction, the numerator of which is equal to the number of shares of Common Stock issuable upon conversion of all shares of Preferred Stock (i) then owned by such holder and (ii) issuable to such holder upon exercise of any warrants to purchase shares of Preferred Stock then owned by such holder, and the denominator of which is equal to the aggregate number of shares of Common Stock issuable upon conversion of all shares of Preferred Stock (i) then owned by such holder, and the denominator of which is equal to the aggregate number of shares of Common Stock issuable upon conversion of all shares of Preferred Stock (i) then owned by all holders of Preferred Stock and (ii) issuable to all holders of Preferred Stock upon exercise of any warrants to purchase shares of Preferred Stock upon exercise of any warrants to purchase shares of Preferred Stock and (ii) issuable to all holders of Preferred Stock upon exercise of any warrants to purchase shares of Preferred Stock then owned by all such holders, or (b) the maximum number of Offered Securities that such holder is permitted by the Corporation to purchase in such Qualified Financing, after giving effect to any cutbacks or limitations established by the Board of Directors and applied on a pro rata basis to all holders of Preferred Stock.